cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 };

 // @public (undocumented)
-function getDataInTime(dynamicVolume: any, options: {
+function getDataInTime(dynamicVolume: Types_2.IDynamicImageVolume, options: {
     frameNumbers?: any;
     maskVolumeId?: any;
     imageCoordinate?: any;